devopness/devopness/docs/legal/privacy-policy.md

 **DATA SUBJECT** - is any living individual who is the subject of Personal Data.

 **THE USER** - is the individual using our Service.
-The User corresponds to the Data Subject, who is the subject of Personal Data.<br><br>
+The User corresponds to the Data Subject, who is the subject of Personal Data.

 ## 3. Information Collection and Use

-We collect several different types of information for various purposes to provide and improve our Service to you.<br><br>
+We collect several different types of information for various purposes to provide and improve our Service to you.

 ## 4. Types of Data Collected